Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/07-test-client-postToOneArrow.md

 # postToOneArrow() Method
 ---
-In this module we'll refactor our last method so that it is more streamlined and using ES6 principles.
+In this module, we'll refactor our last method so that it is more streamlined and using ES6 principles.

 <hr>